 - The contract.
 Ask for a sample of their service contract.
 A sample allows you to read it thoroughly without the pressure of signing anything.

 - Pay attention.
 While asking these questions and talking with the company or contractor themselves, pay attention and read between the lines.
 Don’t only listen to what they’re telling you, but how they are providing information.
 How do they react to your questions?
 Are they patient and willing to explain things thoroughly?
 This can give you valuable insight into their customer service side.

 Finding a company and technician you can trust means you can enjoy peace of mind knowing you don’t have to do it yourself, which can often result in further damage and more expenses down the road.
-You can partner with us and let us help pair you with the right contractor for the job.
-Simply let us find a contractor for you today.
+You can partner with us to find the right contractor for the job.

 Why is Hiring a Heating & Cooling Expert Important?

 Chances are you may have a family member or friend who is convinced they can fix it themselves, but that doesn’t necessarily make them a qualified choice.
 A quality heating and air conditioning technician and/or company establishes a relationship with you and brings system expertise to offer pinpoint solutions to your problems.
 They have the resources available to deal with any current issues as well as predict and prevent future issues.
 Often, even the best DIY attempts can result in more damage and more money spent.